bartosz-makowski/Quizzero/README.md

 **Colours**

 Using learned knowledge from prior research, bright and vibrant colours have a higher influence in terms of positivity and therefore more potential interactions.
-[Link to the colour palette](url).
+[Link to the colour palette](https://coolors.co/fafafa-000000-ff7f11-ef2d56-2fbf71).
 Screenshot of the colour palette has been added to the wireframes folder [here](url).

 **Colours used**
+* #FAFAFA - Cultured - used for the background
+* #000000 - Black - used for text to achieve a good contrast
+* #FF7F11 - Amber SAE ECE - used to highlight buttons
+* #EF2D56 - Red Crayola - used to highlight wrong answer
+* #2FBF71 - Emerald - used to highlight correct answer

 **Sounds**